-Scientists believe Ebola was first present in animals and transmitted to humans.
-It is a virus in the ebolavirus and Filoviridae family, and the way in which it transmits from animals to humans is unknown.
-In certain parts of the world, people have contracted Ebola from handling animals that are ill or deceased.
+Scientists believe Ebola first developed in animals and was transmitted to humans.
+It is a virus in the ebolavirus and Filoviridae family, and how exactly it transmits from animals to humans is unknown.
+In certain parts of the world, people have contracted Ebola from handling ill or deceased animals.
 In people, the virus becomes contagious as soon as symptoms present.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.